Employment skills development programs

 Programs can be recognised under two categories:

-- departmental employment skills development programs - funded by the Department of Education and Training
+- departmental employment skills development programs - funded by the Department of Employment, Small Business and Training

 - non-departmental employment skills development programs - these are offered or funded by community-based organisations, other government agencies, the corporate sector, registered training organisations or philanthropic bodies.